nemanjaone/nemanjaone/README.md

 - 👋 Hi, I’m @nemanjaone
 - 👀 I’m an Electronics Controls Engineer that is interested in Software Engineering and Web Development.
-- 🌱 I’m currently learning Vue.js, and plan to learn React.
+- 🌱 I’m currently learning - Front End: Vue.js, and plan to learn React.
+Back End: MongoDB, Express.js, Node.js.
 - 💞️ I’m currently working on my portfolio!
 - 📫 How to reach me: zzirNemus@gmail.com

 <!---